-WETA Passport is the newest member benefit available from WETA for donors with a yearly contribution of at least $60 or an ongoing monthly contribution of $5 or more.
+WETA Passport is a member benefit available to WETA donors with a yearly contribution of at least $60 or an ongoing monthly contribution of $5 or more.
 It cannot be purchased separately.

 Will there still be free streaming on WETA.org and PBS.org?

 PBS and WETA content will continue to be available for free on the WETA.org website, and other digital platforms.
 WETA Passport provides extended access to the rich library of content for WETA members to enjoy.